amwtech/casparcg-media-scanner/README.md

 This project facilitates CasparCG Server since version 2.2.0.
 It abstracts the collection of metadata and generation of thumbnails into a separate process.

 Each media file is allocated to one of three types - AUDIO, STILL, MOVIE.
-The file is probed using ffprobe and the returned properties are used to determine the media type.
-This clone of the SVT Media Scanner uses a modified algorithm to allocate the media type.
-Information in the algorithm is contained in Media-Type-Allocation.md
+The file is examined using **ffprobe** with returned properties used to determine the media type.

+**This** version of the SVT Media Scanner uses a modified algorithm to allocate the media type.
+Information about the algorithm is contained in Media-Type-Allocation.md.
+The latest release is version 1.2.1 Beta.

 Usage
 -----